If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Note the word should.
 It’s not just about identifying the relevant skills for your CV, but also demonstrating them with examples and presentation.

-Considering hiring managers typically spend around seven seconds scanning a CV at first glance, there’s no room for error when perfecting this section.
+Considering hiring managers typically spend around seven seconds scanning a CV at first glance, there’s no room for error when perfecting the skills section.

 An Applicant Tracking System (ATS) is a digital software which allows employers to manage their applications efficiently.

 The ATS will rank candidates in order of suitability; filtering applications based on specific criteria.
 This is done through keyword scanning.

-Choosing the right skills for your CV is vital as it provides a great opportunity to include keywords that an ATS will pick up on.
+Choosing the right professional skills for your CV is vital as it provides a great opportunity to include keywords that an ATS will pick up on.

-There are a variety of different categories for grouping specific skills.
+There are a variety of different categories for grouping specific job-related skills.
 Some terms are unique and some are used interchangeably.